The Office of Student Conduct & Integrity Formation is open, and staff are working remotely in order to promote physical distancing.

 Previously assigned in-person sanctions (e.g., substance use classes) are now available online.
 If you have a question about how to register or access the online offering, or have concerns about completion, please contact email@example.com or your assigned Conduct Administrator.

 All financial sanctions that were instructed to be paid in Student Center 140 between February 1, 2020 and April 30, 2020 have a new deadline of May 15, 2020.
 Students, instead, can donate the assigned sanctions to the Uncommon Care at Uncommon Times fund and submit a screenshot of payment confirmation to firstname.lastname@example.org.
+If students would like to pay by check, they can mail their check to 901 12th Avenue, Student Center 140, Seattle, WA 98122.
 If you have concerns about payment given current circumstances, contact email@example.com for accommodations and/or alternatives.

 I have a question about an administrative hold on my student account.
 What should I do?